vijithassar/diversitymatrix/README.md

 ```

-// TO DO: convert to module pattern to make this step easier?
+'''// TO DO: convert to module pattern to make this step easier?'''

 4) Upload the diversitymatrix.css, people.csv, and diversitymatrix.js files to your server or web host; make sure the first two items end up in the exact locations you specified when you edited them into diversitymatrix.js.